pweil-/kubernetes/docs/proposals/autoscaling.md

         ScaleApplication(num int) error
     }

     type AutoScaler struct {
+        //common construct
+        TypeMeta
+        //common construct
+        ObjectMeta

+        //Spec defines the configuration options that drive the behavior for this auto-scaler Spec    AutoScalerSpec

+        //Status defines the current status of this auto-scaler.
+        Status  AutoScalerStatus
+     }

+    type AutoScalerSpec struct {
         //Thresholds
         AutoScaleThresholds []AutoScaleThreshold

         //turn auto scaling on or off
         Enabled boolean

         //max replicas that the auto scaler can use, empty is unlimited MaxAutoScaleCount int

         //min replicas that the auto scaler can use, empty == 0 (idle) MinAutoScaleCount int

-        //the label selector that points to a resource implementing the resize verb.
+        //ObjectReference (pre-existing structure) provides the scalable target.
 Right now this is a ReplicationController
-        //in the future it could be a job or any resource that implements resize ScalableTargetSelector string
+        //in the future it could be a job or any resource that implements resize ScalableTarget ObjectReference
     }

+    type AutoScalerStatus struct {
+        // TODO: open for discussion on what meaningful information can be reported in the status
+        // The status may return the replica count here but we may want more information
+        // such as if the count reflects a threshold being passed }

      //abstracts the data analysis from the auto-scaler
-     //example: scale when RequestsPerSecond (type) are above 50 (value) for 30 seconds (duration) type AutoScaleThresholdInterface interface {
+     //example: scale by 1 (Increment) when RequestsPerSecond (Type) pass comparison (Comparison) of 50 (Value) for 30 seconds (Duration) type AutoScaleThresholdInterface interface {
         //called by the auto-scaler to determine if this threshold is met or not ShouldScale() boolean